-No matter where you’re at in your spiritual journey — or how you identify as a spiritual being — Sūvata can help you become a better version of yourself.
+No matter where you’re at in your spiritual journey — or how you identify as a spiritual being — Sūvata can help you become a better version of yourself and find spiritual fulfilment.

 These 11 guiding principles serve as a framework for how to walk through life and cultivate the best version of yourself.

 1. You are a spirit having a human experience